hvegh/PV-Logger/README.md

 3. run sunmon.pl

-4. Setup the script to run daily, using crontab for example, the script will wait for sunrise before it start sampling the inverter and terminates on sunset.
+4. Setup the script to run daily, using crontab for example, the script will wait for sunrise before it starts sampling the inverter and terminates on sunset.

 Tools & Documentation